uoitwebteam/xmodule/README.md

 $button = new LinkButton('Click here', ['link' => $link]);

 /**
- * Attach your elements to eacho other and the XModule */
+ * Attach your elements to each other and the XModule */
 $buttonContainer->addButton($button)
 $xmodule->addContent($buttonContainer);